For this instructable, I wanted to share with you an easy way to make an awesome concrete lamp!

 - (2) Wood Sides 42 inches (106.68cm x 2.5in(6.35cm)

 - (1) Wood Top (This could vary; this should close up the top end)

 - (1) Wood Inside 39 3/8in(100cm)X1.5in(6.35)

 With the inside wood as is from the store, it has a little play in it with the LED Channel.
 You can leave it as is.
 The light will be pushed back so it won't be noticeable.
-Since I have a table saw on hand I wanted to trim it down some.
+Since I have a table saw on hand, I wanted to trim it down.

 Step 2: Glue Up

-With all parts ready to go, I'm going to use wood glue to laminated it all together.
+With all parts ready to go, I'm going to use wood glue to laminate it all together.

 Step 3: Setting Up the Form

 If you watched the video you'll see that I was not successful on my first attempt with the juice carton.
 If you try this method, I think making sure the juice carton is sealed at the bottom and the top hole will help a ton.
 I would suggest adding the carton to the bottom of the form before adding the sides.

 I assembled the form for the concrete base.
 To get a nice smooth base, you can use melamine.